-And how powerful is mathematics!
+And how powerful mathematics is!
 That short equation says "the rate of change of the population over time equals the growth rate times the population".

 What To Do With Them?

-We try to solve them by turning the Differential Equation into a simpler Algebra-style equation (without the differential bits) so we can do calculations, make graphs, predict the future, and so on.
+So we try to solve them by turning the Differential Equation into a simpler equation without the differential bits, so we can do calculations, make graphs, predict the future, and so on.

 Example: Compound Interest